Virtual Accounting

 • Count monthly AP and AR invoice volumes.

-• Note cycle times, error rates, late fees.
+• Note cycle times, error rates, and late fees.

-• List ERP, bank, GST portal, and gateways.
+• List ERP, bank, GST portal, and gateway connections.

 2. Clean your masters